emstoudenmire/NetworkSolvers/README.md

         Does it make subspace more effective for 1-site?

 - [ ] TDVP improvements
+  - [ ] Fix "densitymatrix" subspace expansion to work with 1-site TDVP and test.
-  - [ ] Implement 2-site region plan (maybe as separate function for now)
+  - [X] Implement 2-site region plan (maybe as separate function for now)
-  - [ ] Better way of detecting end of sweep and advancing the time step.
+  - [X] Better way of detecting end of sweep and advancing the time step.
         Possibly by querying `isnothing(next_region(region_iterator))`.
-  - [ ] Fix "densitymatrix" subspace expansion to work with 1-site TDVP and test.
-  - [ ] Change "time" nomenclature to "exponents"?
+  - [X] Change "time" nomenclature to "exponents"?
         Time can be misleading since there is no "im" included.
         Or put in "im" when calling through `tdvp`, but not when calling through `exponentiate` (is `integrate` a better name?)
-  - [ ] Timers through callbacks.
-How?
-        "Timed callback" adapter.
-Wraps callback in something like `time = @elapsed f()` and grab time through a closure?
   - [X] Redesign TDVP around an array of time steps

-- DMRG improvements
-    - [X] QN subspace expansion
-    - [X] Subspace expansion support
-    - [X] Maxdim etc. as a vector support

 - [ ] Add a kind of "checkdone" callback feature.
 Do we just do it for each algorithm?

 - Keyword argument handling:
   - [X] How to "mix" keyword argument packs?